nus-cs2103-AY2021S2/ip/docs/README.md

 1. Click on the boxes containing your past inputs to copy them directly into the input box.
-1. Input is insensitive to extraneous whitespaces.
+1. Input is insensitive to extraneous duplicate whitespaces.
 1. The `TIME` format takes in a relatively larger variety of datetime formats, including `2021-01-13 13:40` (ISO-like format), `Jan 13` (American-style), `13 Jan` (British-style), `13/1/2021` (old school), etc.
    Description of exact parsing rules is in the Java documentation.
 1. Options are prefixed with the `/` symbol.
 But this program also knows to parse dates containing `/`.
 1. Text boxes are especially allowed to be highlightable, in the off chance you want to copy it somewhere else...
-1. ...and exercise an undocumented `delete /all` nuclear option, but you'll never want to delete all the tasks on this cute little app, right?
+1. ...and exercise an undocumented `delete /all` nuclear option, but you'll never want to stop using this cute little app, won't you?